Cwarcup/personal-blog/data/blog/Data-Structures/tree-traversal.md

 date: '2022-04-27'
 tags: ['Data Structures', 'Binary Search Trees', 'Traversal']
 draft: false
-summary: how can we visit every node one time?
+summary: How can we visit every node one time?
 There are many ways to print out the nodes of a tree.
 ---

 # Traversing a Tree